ESDeutekom/SelectionPhylogeneticProfiling/README.md

 ## Contained directories and files
 Main analsyis notebook: Improving_prediction.ipynb

-### Code directory
+### Code_final directory
-Code used outside of the jupyter notebook for analyses.
+Code at least needed for reproducibility, used outside of the jupyter notebook for the analyses.

 #### Software and tools in analyses
 - python		3.7.6